At Home: Chronic Obstructive Pulmonary Disease (COPD)

 • Swollen legs, feet, and ankles

-• Increased mucus or mucus that is thicker and more difficult to cough up
+• Mucus that is more difficult to cough up

 • Difficulty sleeping or not feeling rested after sleep